AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/prepare-for-your-event.md

 ## Create a New Marketo Event Program {#create-a-new-marketo-event-program}

-[Create a new Marketo event program](../../../../product-docs/demand-generation/events/understanding-events/create-a-new-event-program.md) to capture the status of your people as they progress through different stages and get accurate measures of the ROI for your marketing initiatives.&nbsp;
+[Create a new Marketo event program](../../../../product-docs/demand-generation/events/understanding-events/create-a-new-event-program.md) to capture the status of your people as they progress through different stages and get accurate measures of the ROI for your marketing initiatives.

 ## Specify the Event Dates {#specify-the-event-dates}